brian-team/brian2modelfitting/docs_sphinx/introduction/introduction.rst

 Introduction
 ============

-The ``brian2modelfitting`` offers model fitting package, that allows for data driven optimization of custom models.

-Model provides three optimization classes:
+The `.brian2modelfitting` toolbox provides three optimization classes:
  - `~brian2modelfitting.fitter.TraceFitter`
  - `~brian2modelfitting.fitter.SpikeFitter`
  - `~brian2modelfitting.fitter.OnlineTraceFitter`

-The class accepts a model and data as an input and returns best fit of parameters and corresponding error.
-Proposed solution can accept multiple traces to optimize over at the same time.
+The classes expect a model and data as an input and returns the best fit of parameters and the corresponding error.
+The toolbox can optimize over multiple traces (e.g. input currents) at the same time.

 In following documentation we assume that ``brian2modelfitting`` has been imported like this: